jackyef/ssr-benchmarks/README.md

 2. We then run the actual benchmark by rendering 30 times
 3. We collect the average time and the standard deviation

-Do note that the results are based on runs on my machine, which is an MBP 2020 with Intel i7 and 32GB memory.
+Do note that the results are based on runs on my machine:
+- Ubuntu running on WSL2, Intel i5-12400 with 64GB memory
+- Node version 16.16.0